OyamO: Early life

 OyamO was born in Elyria, Ohio on September 7, 1943; one of seven children to Earnest Gordon, a steel worker, and Bennie Gordon, a housewife.
 As a child, he enjoyed the stories that his grandfather, a local preacher, would tell him about "the old days in the South."
 In fifth grade, his love of writing was noticed by a teacher after he wrote an assignment about his home life longer than that of any of his peers.
-Despite the difficulties of attending a predominately white high school, OyamO was an honors student, editor of the school paper and student body president.
+He attended a predominately European high school, and was an honors student, editor of the school paper and student body president.
 He wrote fictional stories, poems, and letters to the local newspaper about various issues, which were published.

-In 1963, OyamO began attending the University of Miami at Oxford, Ohio but dropped out after two-and-a-half years, "angry at the educational system."
+In 1963, OyamO began attending the Miami University at Oxford, Ohio but dropped out after two-and-a-half years, "angry at the educational system."
 Instead, he moved to New York, where he began working with Harlem's Black Theater Workshop.
 In 1970, he finished his bachelor's degree at the College of New Rochelle.
 He went on to receive his MFA in 1981 through Yale University's Playwriting program.